 May – December

-Humpback and Southern right whales have begun their long northward migration from polar waters and will be sighted regularly off the Tasmanian coast between May and December 2017.
+Humpback and Southern right whales have begun their long northward migration from polar waters and will be sighted regularly off the Tasmanian coast between May and December each year.

 Sightings of humpback and Southern right whales are increasing in Tasmania, including in areas with high vessel traffic such as the Derwent and Tamar Rivers and the D’Entrecasteaux Channel.
 Most humpback whales will simply be passing through on their way to give birth in the warm waters of northern Australia before returning from September; however a number of juvenile humpbacks remained in the Derwent River/Storm Bay area for several months in recent years.
 A proportion of Southern right whales are expected to give birth in Tasmanian waters and remain here throughout the season.